Recent Advances on Neural Network Pruning at Initialization: Background of Neural Network Pruning

 \bb{(1)~Sparsity structure}.
 Weights can be pruned in patterns.
 The shape of the pattern, named \textit{sparsity structure}, decides the basic pruning element of a pruning algorithm.
 The smallest structure, of course, is a single weight element, \ie, no structure at all.
 This kind of pruning is called \emph{unstructured pruning}.
 The pruning pattern larger than a single weight element can be called \emph{structured pruning} in general.
 Although there are different levels of granularity when defining structured pruning (see~\cite{mao2017exploring}), structured pruning typically means filter or channel pruning in the literature.

 Practically, unstructured pruning is mainly favored for model size \textit{compression}, structured pruning more favored for \textit{acceleration} due to the hardware-friendly sparsity structure.
-Acceleration is more imperative than compression for modern deep networks, so most traditional pruning works focus on structured pruning currently.
+Acceleration is more imperative than compression for modern deep networks, so most PaT works focus on structured pruning currently.
 We will see that, differently, most PaI methods focus on unstructured pruning instead.

 \bb{(2)~Pruning ratio}.
 Pruning ratios indicate how many weights to remove.
-In general, there are two ways to adjust pruning ratios. \textbf{(i)} The first is to \emph{pre-define} them.
+In general, there are two ways to determine pruning ratios. \textbf{(i)} The first is to \emph{pre-define} them.
 Namely, we know exactly how many parameters will be pruned before the algorithm actually runs.
 This scheme can be further specified into two sub-schemes.
-One is to set a \emph{global} pruning ratio (\ie, how many weights will be pruned for the whole network), such as~\cite{liu2017learning}; the other is to set \emph{layer-wise} pruning ratios. \textbf{(ii)} The second is to adjust the pruning ratio by other means.
-This way mostly appears in the regularization-based pruning methods, which remove weights by firstly pushing them towards zero via penalty terms.
+One is to set a \emph{global} pruning ratio (\ie, how many weights will be pruned for the whole network); the other is to set \emph{layer-wise} pruning ratios. \textbf{(ii)} The second is to decide the pruning ratio by other means.
+This way mostly appears in the regularization-based pruning methods, which remove weights by driving them towards zero via penalty terms.
 A larger regularization factor typically leads to more sparsity, \ie, a larger pruning ratio.
-However, how to set a proper factor to achieve a specific ratio usually demands heavy tuning.
+However, how to set a proper factor to achieve the desired sparsity usually demands heavy tuning.
 Several methods have been proposed to improve this~\cite{wang2018structured,wang2021neural} -- the pruning ratios are usually pre-specified.
-Recent years also see some works automatically search the optimal layer-wise pruning ratio~\cite{he2018amc}, yet no consensus has been reached about which is better.
+Recent years also have seen some works that automatically search the optimal layer-wise pruning ratio~\cite{he2018amc}.
+No consensus has been reached on which is better.

 \bb{(3)~Pruning criterion}.
 Pruning criterion decides which weights to remove given a sparsity budget.
 It is considered one of the most critical problems in network pruning, thus has received the most research attention so far.
 The most simple criterion is weight magnitude (or equivalently, $L_1$-norm for a tensor)~\cite{han2015learning,li2017pruning}.
-Because of its simplicity, it is the most prevailing criterion in traditional pruning now.
-We will see it also being widely used in the PaI context.
+Because of its simplicity, it is the most prevailing criterion in PaT now.
+We will see it also being widely used in PaI.